MicrosoftDocs/dynamics365smb-docs/financials/FullExperience/WorkingWithDynamics/how-to-specify-printer-selection-for-reports.md

 ---
-    title: How to: Specify Printer Selection for Reports | Microsoft Docs
+    title: How to Specify Printer Selection for Reports | Microsoft Docs
     description: You can set up reports so that they must be printed on a specific printer from the ADD INCLUDE<!--[!INCLUDE[nav_windows](../../includes/nav_windows_md.md)]-->.
 The following are some uses of printer selection:
     services: project-madeira
     documentationcenter: ''